Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Background

-Deep neural networks have recently become popular for material discrimination in HSIs because of their capacity for prediction on complex data sources like HSI~\cite{wu2017semi, yang2018hyperspectral, nalepa2020unsupervised, li2021self, sun2020deep}.
-While these algorithms tend to be highly accurate on real HSI data, many state-of-the-art deep models for HSI segmentation still rely on at least a small number of ground truth labels~\cite{wu2017semi, yang2018hyperspectral} and/or pseudo-labels~\cite{li2021self, wu2017semi}.
-Moreover, even fully unsupervised ``deep clustering'' algorithms~\cite{nalepa2020unsupervised, sun2020deep} rely on deep neural networks, which are prone to error from perturbations and noise~\cite{nguyen2015deep, szegedy2013intriguing}, and whose strong performance in some settings may be incidental to the use of deep features \cite{haeffele2020critique}.
+Deep neural networks and graph convolutional networks have recently become popular for material classification and clustering in HSIs because of their capacity for prediction on complex data sources ~\cite{wu2017semi, yang2018hyperspectral, nalepa2020unsupervised, li2021self, sun2020deep, dilokthanakul2016deep, min2018survey, bandyopadhyay2022tree}.
+While these algorithms tend to be highly accurate at material classification using real HSI data, many state-of-the-art deep models for HSI segmentation still rely in some part on training labels, whether via pre-training some or all of the network~\cite{dilokthanakul2016deep, min2018survey} or explicitly relying upon a small number of ground truth labels~\cite{tasissa2021deep, bandyopadhyay2022tree, wu2017semi, yang2018hyperspectral}, and/or pseudo-labels~\cite{li2021self, wu2017semi}.
+Moreover, even fully unsupervised ``deep clustering'' algorithms~\cite{nalepa2020unsupervised, sun2020deep} rely on deep neural networks, which have been shown to be prone to error from perturbations and noise~\cite{nguyen2015deep, szegedy2013intriguing} and whose success in unsupervised clustering is often due to data pre-processing steps rather than the unsupervised network learning meaningful features \cite{haeffele2020critique}.